Alison Peasgood

-Alison Peasgood (born Alison Patrick, 1 October 1987) is a British paratriathlete.
+Alison Peasgood (born Alison Patrick; 1 October 1987) is a British paratriathlete.
 She competed in the women's PT5 class at the 2016 Summer Paralympics and won a silver medal guided by Hazel Smith.
+She competed again at the 2024 Paralympics partnered by Brooke Gillies.

 Biography

-Patrick was born in 1987 with albinism.
+Alison was born in 1987 with albinism.
 She was blind at birth and gained some sight afterwards, but has never had full vision.
-Moreover, she suffers from nystagmus, which causes eye movement, and her albinism makes her, and particularly her eyes, sensitive to light.
-Patrick worked as a physiotherapist at Victoria Hospital in Dunfermline until she moved to Loughborough.
+Moreover, she has nystagmus, which causes eye movement, and her albinism makes her, and particularly her eyes, sensitive to light.
+Alison worked as a physiotherapist at Victoria Hospital in Dunfermline until she moved to Loughborough.

 Paratriathlon became an Olympic sport at the 2016 Rio Paralympics.
 Patrick took the silver medal in the PT5 class behind Katie Kelly of Australia.
 Her guide for the race was Hazel Smith who is a Durham Engineer.
 They had trained for two years before the Olympics.
 They started out with a coffee together and went on to going on tandem bike rides together.
 Smith was already a tri-athlete having been reserve for the team at 2014 Commonwealth games.

-Patrick was voted "West Fife's Sports Personality of the Year ".
+Alison was voted "West Fife's Sports Personality of the Year ".